-Are you a young disabled person living in London and looking for employment support or an organisation looking to broaden your employment opportunities?
+Are you a young disabled person in London looking for some work experience for your CV or other support to help you into work?

-Participant Jack McLellan, who went on to the permanent position of HR Assistant, advised young disabled people:
+Participant Jack McLellan, who went on to secure a permanent position as a HR Assistant, advised young disabled people:

 If possible come on the Moving Up project.
 Work experience is a safe environment to test what adjustments you need and what working hours you can do.
-There are so many different departments on offer there’s something relevant to everyone.”
+There are so many different areas of work on offer, there’s something relevant to everyone.

 Ongoing Employment Support